navidJadid/openease_frontend_development/README.md

 export OPENEASE_EPISODE_DATA="< system path to the mentioned directory >/docker/episodes/"
 ```

-as well as the following line:
+as well as the following lines:

 ```
 export OPENEASE_WEBSERVER_DEV="< system path to root of this repository >"

+export OPENEASE_ADMIN_PASSWORD=" < password of your choice >"
+export OPENEASE_MAIL_USERNAME=""
+export OPENEASE_MAIL_PASSWORD=""
+export OPENEASE_MESHES=""
+export OPENEASE_ROS_DISTRIBUTION=""
 ```

+The latter 5 lines are necessary for the system to run properly and for having an admin-user.
+You can then login as an admin with the username `admin` and your selected password.

 <sub>**Side Note:** See [this link](https://www.rc.fas.harvard.edu/resources/documentation/editing-your-bashrc/) on how to edit the `.bashrc`-file with the `nano`-editor or any other editor of your choice.</sub>